Special Student Categories

 Deferral of Studies - International Students on a 571 Visa (International Education Section)

 Once an overseas student has enrolled in a course, under their student visa conditions, they are not permitted to defer the commencement of their studies, or suspend their studies, except on the grounds of illness, evidenced by a doctor’s certificate, or other exceptional compassionate circumstances beyond the control of the student, for example, bereavement.
-If a student defers or suspends their studies on any other grounds the Education Directorate is mandated to report the student as not complying with visa conditions to the Department of Immigration and Border Protection.
+If a student defers or suspends their studies on any other grounds the Education Directorate is mandated to report the student as not complying with visa conditions to the Department of Home Affairs.
 All applications for deferment must be made to the Manager, International Education Unit for approval.

 Any college receiving a student from another college or school in/or outside the ACT needs to obtain the appropriate verification and data from the previous college/school.
 In normal circumstances, students will only be eligible for the Australian Tertiary Admission Rank if they have been assessed with a grade and scale in at least two standard units in each of a minimum of three T major courses and one standard unit in a T minor course within their final ‘home’ college.
 The principal will decide what constitutes other than normal circumstances.
 Year 11 transferring students will be regarded as continuing students.
 Recognition will only be granted for study undertaken elsewhere during their year 11 and 12 studies.
 Otherwise these students should comply with appropriate package rules.